sebastianmonzel/webfiles-framework-php-doc/_posts/0000-02-40-remote-datastore.md

 #### Functionality

-To access datastores on other servers, datastores can be exposed as remote datastores.
+To access datastores on other servers, datastores can be exposed as remote datastores. test